 Why Reassurance Seeking Makes OCD Worse

-If you have OCD, you know the drill.
-An intrusive thought arrives.
-The anxiety spikes.
-And then almost automatically — you find yourself asking someone: Are you sure I locked the door?
+If you have OCD, reassurance can feel like oxygen.
+The intrusive thought hits, the anxiety spikes, and the question comes out before you have even decided to ask it: Are you sure I locked the door?
 Does that seem normal to you?
 You don’t think I’m a bad person for having that thought, do you?

 What Is Reassurance Seeking in OCD?